bantam-io/docs/docs/function-creation/pricing.md

 Once your have finalized your function, running `bantam publish` will submit your new pricing structure.

 Keep in mind when publishing a config with the bantam config object `{ "bantam": { public: false } }`, your function will <b>not</b> be public to Bantam users.
 To make your function `PUBLIC`,set `public` to `true` before running `bantam publish`.
 For more information about public and private functions, check out our [docs here](../function-creation/public-functions.md)

+#### Updating price

+To protect you and your users.
+Once a function is used by outside users, you cannot raise the `publicPrice` by more than 50% in a 30 day timespan.
+Therefore make sure you select a reasonable starting price.